Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 As described in the earlier section, the model which performed best on the validation set was selected as the final model.

-![Final Model](https://raw.githubusercontent.com/Tandon-A/MLEND_Udacity/master/Capstone_Project/assets/final_model.png "Final Model")
-###### Figure 10: Final model architecture

-The model architecture is as shown in the above figure.
+The model architecture is as shown in the below figure.
 The weights of the model are initialized by default in the Pytorch library using the Xavier initialization method.
 [12].
 The model uses a learning rate of 0.001, a batch size of 128 images.
 Cross-entropy is used as the loss criterion, and the model is trained using Adam optimizer.
 The model is trained for a total of 150 epochs.
 The model is also validated after every training epoch and the model having the highest accuracy is saved as the final model.
 (In this case, the model achieves the highest validation accuracy after 139 epochs)

+![Final Model](https://raw.githubusercontent.com/Tandon-A/MLEND_Udacity/master/Capstone_Project/assets/final_model.png "Final Model")
+###### Figure 10: Final model architecture

 ![Final Accuracy](https://raw.githubusercontent.com/Tandon-A/MLEND_Udacity/master/Capstone_Project/assets/accuracy_final.jpg "Final Accuracy")
-###### Figure 10: Final model accuracy curve
+###### Figure 11: Final model accuracy curve

 Performance of the model on the test set is used as a final evaluation step to check how well does the model generalize to unseen data.
 In this case, the model achieves a test set accuracy of 68.93%.